 When will my dentist recommend an oral cancer screening?

 Most dentists recommend oral cancer screening for adults aged 18 and over.
 The best time to get this screening is after a routine dental checkup.
 Regular oral cancer screenings are important because they can help detect the early stages of the disease.
 Oral cancer screenings increase the chances of successful treatment if your dentist detects it before it has spread too far.
 Early detection also increases the likelihood that an individual will receive prompt medical care.

 Dentists typically use two types of X-rays: intraoral X-rays and extraoral X-rays.
-Intraoral x-rays take photos of the inside of the mouth.
+Intraoral X-rays take photos of the inside of the mouth.
 Your dentist will use them to view individual teeth and the surrounding bone.
 On the other hand, your dentist will take Extraoral x-rays outside the mouth and use them to view the jaw and skull.
-Some examples of extraoral x-rays include panoramic x-rays and cephalometric x-rays.
-These types of x-rays show images that allow the dentist to diagnose and treat dental problems such as cavities, gum disease, and impacted teeth.
+Some examples of extraoral X-rays include panoramic X-rays and cephalometric X-rays.
+These X-rays show images allowing the dentist to diagnose and treat dental problems such as cavities, gum disease, and impacted teeth.

 How long can dental fillings last?

 Dental fillings can last anywhere from 5 to 20 years.
 The lifespan of a filling depends on factors such as the type of filling material, the location of the filling in the mouth, and the patient’s oral hygiene habits.
-For instance, a composite resin filling may last for about 5-10 years, while an amalgam filling (silver) can last for 15 years or more.
+For instance, a composite resin filling may last 5-10 years, while an amalgam filling (silver) can last 15 years or more.
 A gold filling can last for more than 20 years.
-Good oral hygiene is essential in order to ensure that your dental filling lasts as long as possible.
-Brushing twice a day and flossing daily will keep plaque away from the affected area and prevent any premature damage or decay.
+Good oral hygiene ensures your dental filling lasts as long as possible.
+Brushing twice daily and flossing daily will keep plaque away from the affected area and prevent premature damage or decay.